 Tip 4: Practice with Polynomial Operations

 One of the best ways to solidify your understanding of constant polynomials is to practice performing operations with them.
-Add, subtract, multiply, and divide constant polynomials with other polynomials.
+Consider this: add, subtract, multiply, and divide constant polynomials with other polynomials.
 Pay attention to how the degrees interact and how the constant terms influence the result.

 Example: